Bacolod Director Recalls Lessons Taught By Acclaimed Mentor Peque Gallaga

 Bacolod, the hometown of the award-winning director Peque Gallaga, is saddened by the death of a great genius in the Filipino film industry.
 The director's life has been integral to shaping the career paths of many of those who had the privilege and honor to work alongside him in his various projects.

 One of them is Barney Molina, a known film and tv director from Bacolod City.
 He shared how his mentor, Peque Gallaga changed his perspective in making films, where his first encounter with the famed director was a memorable one.
-“I remember when we were in college in USLS Bacolod, my friend, Joel Torre, invited me to watch his play directed by Peque.
+“I remember when we were in high school in USLS Bacolod, my friend, Joel Torre, invited me to watch his play directed by Peque.
 When I entered the hall, I felt like I was in another world.
 The smell, the lights, sounds, and the production itself is amazing.”
 It was a dream come true for Barney when he snagged an opportunity to work with the great director, quickly discovering that Peque preferred a collaborative work process in any project.
 “He turned down my first application,” Barney laughs, "His wife hired me.
 Eventually, we started working together after some time."

 Peque’s works are always marked with passion and compassion towards his colleagues.
 Barney shared one moment when the crew was coming from Olongapo for the casting of an American bar owner.
 It was late and the driver was nodding off to sleep at the wheel.
 “Peque had him go to the back of the car to sleep it off,” Barney revealed, “He took the wheel himself and I transferred in front with him as we drove back to Manila.”